What is stop and search?

 - The officer must explain how you get a copy of the search record.

 - Police officers are required to complete a record of the search electronically.
-After the search you will receive a card with your unique reference number and details of how to obtain a copy of the search record.
+After the search you will receive a card with your unique reference number and details of how to get a copy of the search record.
 The record will be available for you to request up to 12 months after the stop and search.

 How to complain